Chat Moss, Foresters Field, Peatland Restoration, Manchester

 Delivered in collaboration with Natural England

-• Bund Construction: Surface bunds were shaped to retain water efficiently while blending naturally into the surrounding landscape.
-Their placement was strategic, particularly in the higher areas of the site, to aid in water retention across the full field.
+• Surface Bund Construction: Shaped bunds to retain water efficiently while blending naturally into the landscape.

-This project represents a key step toward restoring degraded peatland and re-establishing the natural hydrological function of Foresters Field, with long-term benefits for carbon storage, biodiversity, and climate resilience.
+This project restores degraded peatland, re-establishing natural hydrological function and delivering long-term benefits for carbon storage, biodiversity, and climate resilience.

 restoration